rawilk/laravel-printing/docs/advanced-usage/raw-content-printing.md

 ## Introduction

-Depending on your print driver and printer, you can send raw text or content from a url to be printed instead of using a pdf file.
+Depending on your print driver and printer, you can send raw text or content from an url to be printed instead of using a pdf file.

 ## Content